bdunko/Charon-s-Obol/notes/Obol/Planning.md

 - [ ] **Active Goals - Apr 30 Sprint - Cooldown**
 	- [ ] **Tweaks**
 		- [ ] **Balance Tweaks**
-			- [ ] Daedalus - require different powers on both sides
+			- [x] Daedalus - require different powers on both sides
-			- [ ] Keres - make the life penalty increase smaller but permanent
+			- [x] Keres - make the life penalty increase smaller but permanent
+		- [ ] bump up speed of glow for targettable coins in coin.gd (or use fast glow but with a higher alpha)
+		- [ ] hmm, seems like we're handling bury effects as always showing a 1 and putting the duration in the tooltip...
+I guess we should handle all life penalties the same way.
+We currently are doing that, but Cerberus ignite increase is not handled like this so it looks a little weird.
 	- [ ] **Remaining Trial Work**
 		- [ ] **Add Remaining Trials**
 			- [ ] Adversity - At the start of the round - 4 powerful monsters spawn.